-Received a penalty for a failure to lodge from the Australian Tax Office?
+Received a penalty from the Australian Tax Office for a failure to lodge your tax?

-The ATO calculate the the dollar value of the penalties by imposing penalty units under the Taxation Administration Act 1953.
+The ATO calculates the dollar value of the penalties by imposing penalty units under the Taxation Administration Act 1953.
 We have seen penalties as high as $870 per return.
-While it is rare that one of our client’s will ever receive one of these notices, we commonly find that prospective clients come to us because they have recently received one of these penalties and they are seeking our help to remove the penalty.
+While it is rare that one of our clients will ever receive one of these notices, we commonly find that prospective clients come to us because they have recently received one of these penalties and they are seeking our help to remove the penalty.

-While its not rocket science, there are a number of steps that we take with our clients to assist our clients completely remove these penalties.
+While it’s not rocket science, there are a number of steps that we take with our clients to assist our clients in completely removing these penalties.
 Here is how we can help: